 Warning: Don’t use a linking word just for the sake of it.
 Choose carefully!

 Using the wrong word to express the relationship between ideas, is worse than no link at all, as it looks as if you yourself don’t know how the ideas are related.

-The table below gives a brief list of linking words and expressions.
-Note that this is not intended to be a complete listing of all the linking words and phrases available for use in assignments.
-The examples provided here are some of the ones more commonly used in the Humanities and Social Sciences.
+The table below gives a brief list of linking words and expressions and provides examples of some of the ones more commonly used in the Humanities and Social Sciences.

-More often than not, the written assessment you undertake in Arts and Social Sciences subjects will take the form of an essay.
-No matter what field of study you are engaged in, the same basic process can be used to plan and write your essay.
-This process can be divided into six steps, which are described in more detail below:
+Commonly, the written assessment in Arts and Social Sciences subjects will take the form of an essay.
+This simple process can be used to plan and write your essay and can be divided into six steps, described in more detail below:

-This is not just a matter of noticing the instruction words (compare, evaluate, etc.), though of course you must do that.
-More importantly, it’s a matter of figuring out what the question has to do with the larger concepts, methods, theories, and perhaps debates that are discussed in that subject.
+You need to notice the instruction words (compare, evaluate, etc.) and importantly, figure out what the question has to do with the larger concepts, methods, theories, and perhaps debates that are discussed in that subject.
 So you need to ask yourself: